branscha/lib-jsontools/docs/jsontools-manual.md

 This tool enables you to render POJO's to a JSON file.
 It is similar to the XML serialization in Java or the XML Stream library, but it uses the JSON format.
 The result is a very fast text serialization, you can customize it if you want.
 The code is based on the SISE project, it was adjusted to make use of and benefit from the JSON format.
 Marshaling (converting from Java to JSON) as well as un-marshaling is very straightforward:

-	import com.sdicons.json.serializer.marshall.*;
+	import com.sdicons.json.serializer.marshal.*;
 	...
 	myTestObject = ...
-	Marshall marshall = new JSONMarshall();
+	JSONSerializer marshal = new JSONSerializer();
-	JSONObject result = marshall.marshall(myTestObject);
+	JSONObject result = marshal.marshal(myTestObject);

 And the other way around:

-	import com.sdicons.json.serializer.marshall.*;
+	import com.sdicons.json.serializer.marshal.*;
 	...
 	JSONObject myJSONObject = ...
-	MarshallValue lResult = marshall.unmarshall(myJSONObject);
+	JSONSerializeValue lResult = marshal.unmarshal(myJSONObject);
 	... = lResult.getReference()

-You might wonder what the MarshallValue is all about, why is un-marshaling giving an extra object back?
+You might wonder what the JSONSerializeValue is all about, why is un-marshaling giving an extra object back?
 The answer is that we went to great lengths to provide marshaling or un-marshaling for both Java reference types as Java basic types.
 A basic type needs to be fetched using specific methods (there is no other way).
 In order to provide these specific methods we need an extra class.

 ### Primitive Types ###